 All medicines are designed and prescribed in order to help patients overcome the symptoms of illness, or to prevent symptoms coming back.
 They are intended to help.
-It is true, however, that medicines can also cause unwanted effects, which we also call “side effects”.
+It is true, however, that medicines can also cause unwanted effects, which we also call “side-effects”.

-No-one can promise, or be promised, that a treatment will not cause side effects.
+No-one can promise, or be promised, that a treatment will not cause side-effects.
 This is not realistic or honest.
-A great deal can be done to share information about how small or large a problem or side effect might be, whether it will lessen over time and what else can be done to reduce a particular side effect.
-Do remember that information about side effects is based on averages, even a common side effect doesn’t affect everyone who takes the medicine.
+A great deal can be done to share information about how small or large a problem or side-effect might be, whether it will lessen over time and what else can be done to reduce a particular side-effect.
+Do remember that information about side-effects is based on averages.
+Even a common side-effect doesn’t affect everyone who takes the medicine.

-Understanding which side effects a medicine might cause can make them feel more manageable and less worrying.
-This is clearly very important for patients, it is also important for healthcare professionals.
-Having honest and open conversations about side effects helps patients to get the best out of medicines.
+Understanding which side-effects a medicine might cause can make them feel more manageable and less worrying.
+This is clearly very important for patients.
+It is also important for healthcare professionals.
+Having honest and open conversations about side-effects helps patients to get the best out of medicines.
 Ignoring the issue can often result in someone not taking their medicines and becoming unwell again.

 Here we will suggest sources of information that might be of help in understanding medicines used to help in mental health conditions.
 All of the websites we mention will show you useful, unbiased information to help when making decisions.
-None are better or worse than the others, but each has its own style that you might find more or less helpful.
+None is better or worse than the others, but each has its own style that you might find more or less helpful.

 Choice and Medication is a website created by specialist mental health pharmacists that also provides a range of information on mental health conditions and the medicines used to help people to recover and stay well.
-Leaflets about individual medicines will tell you about the side effects that each one can cause, how common they are and how they can be managed.
-The “Handy Charts” which compare several medicines for a single condition will also compare side effect likelihood.
+Leaflets about individual medicines will tell you about the side-effects that each one can cause, how common they are and how they can be managed.
+The “Handy Charts” which compare several medicines for a single condition will also compare side-effect likelihood.

 The NHS website itself offers advice on mental and physical health conditions and some information about the medicines we use to help people.
-The website includes detailed information about some medicines for mental health, including side effects, but doesn’t currently include all mental health medicines.
+The website includes detailed information about some medicines for mental health, including side-effects, but doesn’t currently include all mental health medicines.

-There might be times when your medicine has been defective, or has caused a side effect that was not expected.
+There might be times when your medicine has been defective, or has caused a side-effect that was not expected.
 You should let your healthcare professional know about this and they or you can report the problem to the Medicines and Healthcare products Authority using their “Yellow Card” website.

-If you feel that you are experiencing side effects it is helpful to keep a record of them to discuss at your next appointment.
-How to do this will depend on you and the side effect.
+If you feel that you are experiencing side-effects it is helpful to keep a record of them to discuss at your next appointment.
+How to do this will depend on you and the side-effect.
 Providing more and better information to healthcare professionals will help them to work more effectively with you to agree the best treatment plan.

-The following list is something you could use if thinking about the side effects of antipsychotic medication:
+The following list is something you could use if thinking about the side-effects of antipsychotic medication:

-If you are very worried about a side effect, then you can seek advice from your usual healthcare professionals including your community pharmacist.
+If you are very worried about a side-effect, then you can seek advice from your usual healthcare professionals including your community pharmacist.